 Does it work?

-My oil hasn’t arrived yet, but I will be testing this out on my husband, I will make sure to try it myself and definitely the dog.
-She crazy.
+My oil hasn’t arrived yet, but I will be testing this out on my husband, I will make sure to try it myself and definitely the dog to help with her anxiety.
 I do like that it’s from doTerra.
 I trust the brand, they have 3rd party testing and make sure products are free from pesticides, contaminates and are pure and potent.
 When I was shopping for CBD oil they were from pop-up websites and I really felt like I couldn’t trust the source and was taking a risk with purchase.

 (Pinterest image below)

 What doTerra has to say about the benefits

 “Copaifera reticulata, officinalis, coriacea, and langsdorffii Copaiba (what a mouthful) similar to Black Pepper, can help:

 - “Soothe anxious feelings and, when taken internally supports a healthy immune and cardiovascular system.*” (4)

 - “Take one to two drops in a veggie capsule to take advantage of the antioxidants—the substance that stops potential damage to your cells from oxidation” (3)

 - “add one to two drops to water, juice, or make your own tea using warm water and honey” (3)

 - Helps soothe and support the nervous system* (4)